- Photo Name

 Brennan brings a wealth of reporting experience to the moderator chair on FACE THE NATION that sets her and the broadcast apart and provides nuanced coverage on pressing developments.
 Prior to joining CBS News, Brennan spent a decade covering the global financial markets.
 She anchored and reported for Bloomberg Television around the globe.
 Previously, she was a correspondent at CNBC with a focus on the consumer during the 2008 financial crisis and contributed to various NBC News programs.
 Brennan began her career as a producer for CNBC’s “Wall Street Week with Louis Rukeyser.”

-Brennan is a member at the Council on Foreign Relations and sits on the advisory board for the University of Virginia School of Politics and the Smurfit School of Business.
+Brennan is a board member of the Council on Foreign Relations and also sits on the advisory board for the University of Virginia School of Politics and the Smurfit School of Business.
 She is also a member of the Gridiron Club.

 Brennan graduated with highest distinction from the University of Virginia in 2002, where she earned a Bachelor’s degree in foreign affairs and Middle East studies with a minor in Arabic.
 As a Fulbright-Hays Scholar, she studied Arabic at Yarmouk University in Irbid, Jordan.
 She is also the recipient of an honorary doctor of letters degree from Niagara University.